Google Authorised Buyers: Replace Ad Networks (Nov 6, 2025) Update

 Does this change affect AdSense revenue?

-However, allowing new buyers by default could increase bidder competition (positive) but may require publishers to tighten blocks (if needed).
+Not directly.
+However, allowing new buyers by default could increase competition (positive), but publishers should monitor CPMs closely after launch.

 Can I still block advertisers and DV360?